 As the #NewJays2018 gear up to arrive in Omaha, we asked the Creighton community what pieces of advice they have for the Class of 2022.

-Below, see tips from current students and alumni on dorm room essentials, dining hall hacks and how to make the most of your time at Creighton University.
+Below, see tips from current students and alumni for resident hall room essentials, dining hall hacks and how to make the most of your time at Creighton University.

 Meet the Professor